 - health services: nurses, doctors.

-The sought-after professions indicated above are only a subset of the professions on the positive list.
-The full list can be found at the link below: https://www.arbeitsagentur.de/datei/dok_ba015465.pdf.
-The list of occupations is in German.
+The sought-after professions indicated above are only some of the professions on the positive list.

 Working in Germany - recognition of acquired qualifications/upgrading of training